Debra Wood, RN

 The first and most important step is recognizing that a problem exists.
 Successful treatment depends on the desire to change.
 Denial is common in people with AUD.
 Support and counseling is available for family and friends who have a loved one with AUD who is in denial.

-AUD treatment is aimed at teaching you how to manage the disease.
+AUD treatment is aimed at learning how to manage the disease.
 Most professionals believe that this means giving up alcohol completely and permanently.
 A combination of approaches is most effective.
 Medical support may be needed to safely manage withdraw from alcohol.
 This could require hospitalization in a detoxification center.
 Support may include medications, fluid or nutrition support, and general monitoring by professional staff.

 Treatment to maintain management of disorder may include: